avthemes/YouTube-Channel-Subscribe/readme.txt

 Make it easy for your visitors to subscribe to your YouTube channel with this easy to use plugin.

-The YouTube Subscribe Plugin by [AV Themes](https://avthemes.com, "WordPress Themes & Plugins") automatically adds a "YouTube channel subscribe" button below every YouTube video you embed on your site pages and posts.
+The Channel Subscribe for YouTube Plugin by [AV Themes](https://avthemes.com, "WordPress Themes & Plugins") automatically adds a "YouTube channel subscribe" button below every YouTube video you embed on your site pages and posts.

 The channel subscribe plugin also works with all YouTube videos even those from third party channels.
 This feature allows you to add the most relevant content for your visitors while enabling them to find and subscribe to your channel.